- (740) 245-7484

 - A knowledge base of teaching principles and practices

 - A depth of field experiences involving diverse public school populations

 - Knowledge of incorporating reading into instructional practice

 COURSE OUTCOMES: Upon completion of this course students are expected to:

-- To evaluate lab activities.
+- Be able to evaluate lab activities.

-- To design new lab activities.
+- Be able to design new lab activities.